Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - Install the multi-platforms [GNU Octave programming language for scientific computing](https://octave.org/) or use Matlab;
 - Clone the repository to a local folder and go to the **./Code** folder **from the GNU Octave CLI or GUI**.
 GNU Octave command interface accepts both the classical bash and DOS commands (pwd, cd, dir, ls, etc.) plus all the Matlab commands;
-- Use the intuitive syntax from the command window to extract references from the ThermDoc database or execute scripts;
+- Use the intuitive syntax from the command window (Octave CLI) or directly from Octave GUI to extract references from the ThermDoc database or execute scripts;
 - Results are stored in the **./Search_results** folder, a file for each inquiry (results are just formatted in ASCII text file);
 - *.m scripts can be edited with any tool (GNU Octave GUI, Notepad, Visual Studio Code, etc.);
 - You can kill a running process at any time with Ctrl+C.